Izell Reese

-Izell Reese (born May 7, 1974) is an American former professional football safety in the National Football League (NFL) for the Dallas Cowboys, Buffalo Bills, and Denver Broncos.
+Izell Reese (born May 7, 1974) is an American former professional football player who was a safety in the National Football League (NFL) for the Dallas Cowboys, Buffalo Bills, and Denver Broncos.
 He played college football for the UAB Blazers and was selected by the Cowboys in the sixth round of the 1998 NFL draft.

 Early life

 Reese attended Northview High School, where he led the football team with five interceptions as a senior.
 He also lettered in basketball.

 Although he came to the University of Alabama at Birmingham as a walk-on athlete, he was named the starter at strong safety as a freshman, making 10 tackles and leading the team with four interceptions.
 The next season, he registered 70 tackles and one interception and posted 18 tackles—the third best single-game total in school history—against Western Kentucky University.

 As a junior, he recorded 69 tackles (second on the team), five tackles for loss and three sacks.
 In his last year, he collected 83 tackles (four for loss) and closed out his eligibility with a school-record 85-yard interception return for a touchdown against Arkansas State University.

 During his time in college, the University of Alabama at Birmingham went from NCAA Division II to I-AA and on to Division I-A. He finished second in career tackles (276), first in solo tackles (188), fourth in career interceptions (eight), first in career interception return yardage (135 yards) and first with 44 games (38 starts out of 44).